Digital twinning of self-sensing structures using the statistical finite element method: Introduction

 \section{Introduction}

-Designers, engineers and maintenance managers often rely upon computer simulations such as finite element (FE) models to help better understand the current and future behaviour of infrastructure assets.
-These models have traditionally been used to either facilitate the design of a newly constructed structure or to help with the assessment of a structure which has been in operation for many years.
-The level of sophistication of these models often depends upon the purpose for which they are being constructed, the structure that is being modelled, and the resources available (i.e., technical skill, time, computational power, etc.).
-As with any mathematical model, FE models involve assumptions and parameters, which are inevitably subject to uncertainties, both epistemic and aleatoric, and require engineers with a sufficient degree of experience to properly verify and interpret the predicted results~\citep{oden2010computerI,lau2018role}.
+Designers, engineers and maintenance managers commonly rely on finite element~(FE) models to help better understand the current and future behaviour of infrastructure assets.
+FE models are used both to facilitate the design of new structures and to help assess structures that have already been in operation for many years.
+The level of sophistication of the FE models depends on their intended purpose, the structure modelled, and the resources available (i.e., technical skill, time, computational power, etc.).
+As with any other model, FE models rely on assumptions and parameters, which are inevitably subject to uncertainties, both epistemic and aleatoric, and require sufficient degree of experience to verify and interpret the predicted results~\citep{oden2010computerI,lau2018role}.